Generalized Orlicz premia: Axiomatization of generalized Orlicz premia

+\begin{remark} Theorem~\ref{th:axiom} provides an if-and-only-if identification only for a proper subclass of the generalized Orlicz premia of Definition~\ref{def:orl}, namely those whose representing function $\Phi$ is strictly increasing on $\{\Phi>0\}$, right-continuous at $0$, and satisfies $\Phi(+\infty)=+\infty$.
+These restrictions guarantee continuity from above and condition (3.1) of \cite{W06}.
+Among the positive generalized Orlicz premia, the only one not covered by the theorem is the essential supremum, corresponding to the case $\Phi(0)=1$ of item~a) of Lemma~\ref{lem:positivity}. \end{remark}

-Recalling that the CxLS property is a necessary condition for elicitability, we thus find that generalized Orlicz premia naturally arise as the only elicitable geometrically convex or convex return risk measures.
+Recalling that the CxLS property is a necessary condition for elicitability, we thus find that generalized Orlicz premia naturally arise as the only elicitable premium principles satisfying the assumptions of Theorem~\ref{th:axiom}.
 The study of families of loss functions consistent with Orlicz premia and their actuarial and financial applications is being pursued in a separate paper.